How to Press DTF Transfers: Complete Step-by-Step Tutorial

 • Avoid direct ironing on design (iron inside-out if needed)

 Properly pressed and cared for DTF transfers last 40+ wash cycles!
+For the full breakdown on maximizing print life, read our guide on DTF Transfer Care Instructions: Make Your Prints Last 50+ Washes.

 Building Your Pressing Workflow